vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

     Instead:

-    -   Encrypt the information with a sufficiently strong cipher
+    -   Encrypt the information with a sufficiently strong cypher
     -   Provide a digest to avoid tampering with the value

 ### Do not allow the host to freely manipulate key-pairs